Well Pump Buyer's Guide

 A feature you should look for is overload protection, which prevents motor burnout.
 The best shallow well pump systems are accompanied by a tank or a booster to increase PSI, which provides constant water pressure to your home.
 If pump size is a restriction due to your well housing, choose a pump with a booster as this will take up less space.

 Deep Well Pumps

 Deep well pumps can be used in wells as deep as 90 - 300' below ground.
 Unlike shallow well pumps, deep well pumps are submerged inside your well.
 Considering these pumps can be several hundred feet below ground, a 3-wire model makes maintenance easier.

 This is because the starter controls are above ground, wired to the pump. a 2-wire model is easier to install, but should the pump fail, you'll need to bring it up to ground-level to fix it.

-Convertible jet pumps can operate between 0 - 25' with a shallow jet well nozzle or between 25 - 90' with an ejector assembly.
+Convertible jet pumps can operate between 0 - 25' with a shallow jet well nozzle or between 25 - 90' with the proper deep well jet nozzle.
 These pumps are not submersible and are situated in a well housing.
 These pumps are popular with people who have a fluctuating water table.

 The jet portion of the pump, otherwise known as an ejector, has the primary function of increasing pressure to help draw water from a deeper depth.
 The pump works by creating a vacuum in the suction pipe and relies on atmospheric pressure to force the water from the well to the pump.

-A well pump needs to be primed in order for it to work properly in your well.
+Even the best well pumps need to be primed in order to work properly in your well.
 Priming a well pump simply means to remove the air out of a water pump before using it to prevent damage from running the pump "dry."
 Submersible well pumps only need to be primed the first time because they operate entirely underwater after installation.